daveearley/Email-Validation-Tool/README.md

 ```

 ## Running in Docker
-You can easily validate over HTTP using docker.
-To get docker working run
 ```bash
 docker-compose up -d
 ```
-in the repository root.
 You can then validate an email by navigating to http://localhost:8880?email=email.to.validate@example.com.
 The result will be JSON string as per above.

 ## Adding a custom data source